rtaleb/rtaleb/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my post-doctorat in Computer Science at the university of québec in Montréal.
+- 🔭 I'm currently pursuing my PhD in Computer Science at the university of québec at Chicoutimi.
 - 📝 I substantiate my ideas by publishing conference and journal papers, which are publicly accessible on my [ResearchGate](https://www.researchgate.net/profile/Rania_Taleb) page.

 ## Tech Stack